zsmith3/zsmith3.github.io/index.md

 # About Me

-I'm a part iii (fourth year) student in Mathematics at Cambridge University, with a strong interest in computer science.
-Aside from what is shown here, I have created lots of smaller projects, including video games in Unity and Java, various websites, and a chat bot.
+I'm a PhD Student, with a strong interest in computer science.
 I've also enjoyed taking part in various competitive programming contests, having won a bronze medal at the 2019 International Olympiad in Informatics.
 In recent years, I have been focussing on my degree so unfortunately have not had much time for other programming projects (hence why this site is rarely updated).
 See also [my LinkedIn](https://www.linkedin.com/in/zak-smith-79b807256/).

 # My Projects

 Here are some open source projects which I've worked on, mostly alone.
+Aside from what is shown here, I have created lots of smaller projects, including video games in Unity and Java, various websites, and a chat bot.

 ## Remote Photo Management System
 <a href="https://github.com/zsmith3/Photo-Manager-Client" class="gh-link">View on GitHub</a>